damien5314/RxReddit/android/README.md

 To generate a device ID that is automatically stored in your app's `SharedPreferences` and reused on subsequent launches, you can use `AndroidUtil.getDeviceId(Context)`.

+[AndroidAccessTokenManager](/android/src/main/java/rxreddit/android/AndroidAccessTokenManager.java) is an `AccessTokenManager` implementation you can pass into the constructor of `RedditService` to persist access tokens through `SharedPreferences`.

 Launching `SignInActivity` will display a `WebView` using the authorization URL passed as an extra.

 ```java